jafey/agido-live-ticker/README.md

 # Agido Live Ticker

-Agido Live Ticker ist ein Projekt um der agido GmbH zu zeigen was ich so drauf habe ;)
+Agido Live Ticker ist ein Projekt um der agido GmbH zu zeigen, was ich so drauf habe ;)

 ## How to start the app